NicolasDenoyelle/dynamic_lstopo/README.md

 PAPI, bison and lex must be installed.
 If you use a custom installation of these, you have to append CPPFLAGS for includes and LDFLAGS for lib to configure command line.

-#### Installation

-Simply install hwloc.
-Use configure option `--enable-monitor` to force monitor compilation.
-The configure summary shows if monitors is enabled.

 #### Usage

 lstopo man page contains every extra perf option.